jouz3/cv/README.md

   - Implement and maintain Data Wharehousing systems for reporting usage
   - Develop software for on-premises and cloud usage (Azure)
   - Develop Blazor WebAssembly micro-sites to complement monolithic websites
-  - Usage of git for version control and code review processes (Azure Devops repos and Github)
+  - Usage of git/TFS for version control and code review processes (Azure Devops repos, Github and Team Foundation Server)

 ## Education